 Being a stay-at-home mom (SAHM), I encountered difficulties navigating my new role.
 I struggled against certain expectations of being a SAHM which are very unrealistic.

 When the burden became too heavy, I was moved to let go of the sterile and mess-free perfection that the world wants you to believe about raising children.
 And I realized that the spiritual aspect of motherhood is most important!

 Thus, the name of this blog surfaced on my mind: Raising Hearts, which for me means raising children in the spiritual sense and not just in terms of the material aspect of their wellbeing.
 After all, God has called us unto perfection, and this must mean perfect hearts and not the mere perfection of external piety.

 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 Matthew 5:48

 While having a perfectly clean home is a salutary aim, having a heart that is free from bitterness, impatience, and anger is of most noble importance.
-And where to find healing in the wounds of our own heart but through the Sacred Heart of Jesus and Immaculate Heart of Mary!
+And where else to find healing in the wounds of our own hearts but through the most perfect hearts raised on the face of earth, The Sacred Heart of Jesus and Immaculate Heart of Mary!

 Along the way of learning motherhood, I learned the art of planning.
-I never expected that my corporate skills in project management will translate well to how I manage my home and my family.
+I never expected that my corporate skills in project management could help me on how I can manage my home and my family.

 Writing down plans has immensely helped me in organizing the chaos that’s going on my mind every day.
 Setting appointments, planning meals, and scheduling the next mowing.
 There’s just so many things to remember and that’s just on top of the daily motions in the domestic life of a growing family.